bhagerty/spacy-course/chapters/en/chapter1.md

 <codeblock id="01_09">

-- To create a `doc`, call the `nlp` object on the text.
+- To create a `Doc` object, call the `nlp` object on the text.
 Named entities are available as the `doc.ents` property.
 - The easiest way to create a `Span` object is to use the slice notation – for example `doc[5:10]` for the token at position 5 _up to_ position 10.
 Remember